brodieaustin/poisoned-well-novel/poisoned-well.md

 "But you'll bring her back, of course."

-"Of course Father, don't you worry.
+"Of course Father, do not you worry.
 Oh, and you'll be having some company soon.
 You can count on it."

 "Well then you simply must bring her back to me and quikcly as you can.
 I'm helpless without my mouseling.
 Simply helpless."

 As the guards led her away, the Father's headed nodded as he dozed off again and slept.
 At the guard's station, a guard she had named Sup threw a cover over her head and bound her wrists together.
 "Well be walking for a time.
-But you don't need to know where."
+But you do not need to know where."

 Even through the heavy cloth bag around her head, Manan relished the fresh, crisp air outside the jail.
 The world seemed so noisy and the sun beamed through the cloth, lighting up each fiber.
 She felt the urge to run and jump and play.
 She wanted to relish the world in a way she never had before now.
 Manan realized how precious her freedom really had been.